-The project proposes to dedicate and develop four park and recreation areas within the site.
-These dedicated recreation and open space areas are contained in the proposed Tracts 990, 993, 995, and 996 which total approximately 93,289 square feet (2.14 acres).
-These park and recreation tracts will be improved with a variety of active and passive recreation facilities for the residents of the new community.
-Other open space, landscape, and critical area tracts will be included with the proposed site/community plan for active and passive uses.
+The project proposes to develop one park and recreation area within the site.
+This dedicated recreation and open space area is contained in the proposed Tract A which totals 23,498sf (0.54 acres).
+This park and recreation tract will be improved with a variety of active and passive recreation facilities for the residents of the new community.
+Other open space and landscape tracts will be included with the project for active and passive uses.